Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Tennessee

-Remote developers in Tennessee can take advantage of a thriving nightlife and music scene and some of the country's best food spots, paired with an incredibly low cost of living and a lack of state income tax.
+Remote workers in Tennessee can take advantage of a thriving nightlife and music scene and some of the country's best food spots, paired with an incredibly low cost of living and a lack of state income tax.

 While some remote workers experience a lack of connection and friendship that other people build at in-person workplaces, this is hardly the norm in Tennessee.
-This state is well known for its community engagement, and remote developers are sure to find a social scene that helps to combat some of the remote isolation—whether in the city or more rural areas.
+This state is well known for its community engagement, and remote workers are sure to find a social scene that helps to combat some of the remote isolation—whether in the city or more rural areas.

 Tennessee Is For: The Nightlife-Loving Nomad